CSS blend modes in Gtk+

 In the near future, I plan to work and support more blending operations and CSS properties.
 Hopefully, this puts Gtk+ ahead of many browsers that doesn’t support these operations.
 What do you think?
 Share your comments, ideas and suggestions! 🙂

-9 thoughts on “CSS blend modes in Gtk+
+9 responses to “CSS blend modes in Gtk+”

 Leave a Reply